nrkn/nz-data/readme.md

 ##Currently contains

-All I have so far is the 'minimum possible to be useful' election data in .json format for the first three MMP elections; 1996, 1999, 2002.
+All I have so far is the 'minimum possible to be useful' election data in .json format for the first three MMP elections: 1996, 1999, 2002; and some tools to concatenate those into a single .json file or convert them to .csv

 ##It would be really nice to get pull requests with: